chinmayck-etrillium/chinmayck-etrillium/README.md

 Full Stack Developer
 --------------------

-I'm a web developer with a strong foundation in PERN,MERN Stack.
+I'm a web developer with a strong foundation in PERN, MERN Stack.
 I Love learning and exploring new technologies!

 * 🌍  I'm based in Kerala, India
 * ✉️  You can contact me at [chinmayck24@gmail.com](mailto:chinmayck24@gmail.com)